russross/blackfriday/ietf/example-rfc.md

 the child zone.
 This
 DNSKEY record comes from the example DNSKEY/DS records found in section 5.4 of [@RFC4034].

+As you can use over at this URL <http://www.miek.nl>.

 The DNSKEY record: